Liu Heita

 Liu Heita (劉黑闥) (died c.March 623) was an agrarian rebel leader during China's transition period from the Sui dynasty to the Tang dynasty, who initially successively served under Hao Xiaode (郝孝德), Li Mi, and Wang Shichong.
 He eventually followed Dou Jiande the Prince of Xia.
-After Dou was killed by Emperor Gaozu of Tang in 621 and his territory was taken by Tang, Liu rose to avenge Dou, and briefly recaptured Dou's territory, north of the Yellow River.
+After Dou was executed by Emperor Gaozu of Tang in 621 and his territory was taken by Tang, Liu rose to avenge Dou, and briefly recaptured Dou's territory, north of the Yellow River.

 Liu was then defeated by the Tang general Li Shimin (the eventual Emperor Taizong) and then Li Shimin's brother Li Jiancheng, the Crown Prince.

 In 623, Liu was captured by his one-time subordinate Zhuge Dewei (諸葛德威) and executed.

 Service under Hao Xiaode, Li Mi, Wang Shichong, and Dou Jiande

 Little is known about Liu Heita's background, and it is not known when he was born.
 He was from Zhangnan (漳南, in modern Handan, Hebei)—the same county as Dou Jiande—and was said to be brave and quick in reaction from his youth.
 He was also said to favor drinking and gambling, much to his father's and brothers' dismay.
 He became friendly with Dou, and whenever he lacked money, Dou would support him.
 He eventually joined agrarian rebels rising against Sui dynasty rule, and he initially followed Hao Xiaode (郝孝德), and then after Hao joined Li Mi's forces, served under Li.
 After Li was defeated by Wang Shichong, then a Sui general, in 618, as Wang knew of Liu's ferocity, he made Liu a cavalry officer, but he thought little of Wang's actions, and often secretly laughed at Wang.

 In 619, Liu was serving in the army of Wang's newly established state of Zheng (as Wang had the final Sui emperor, Yang Tong, yield the throne to him earlier that year), defending Xinxiang (新鄉, in modern Xinxiang, Henan), when he was captured by Li Shiji, a Tang dynasty general who had been forced to submit to and serve Dou's state of Xia.
 (Note: The account that Liu was captured by Li Shiji is contained in the original edition of the Old Book of Tang which was then adopted by, among others, the New Book of Tang and the Zizhi Tongjian.
 However, the annotations to the Old Book of Tang indicate that Liu was not captured by Li Shiji, but had fled to Dou on his own account.)
 Dou made Liu a general and created him the Duke of Handong.
 He often had Liu command guerilla forces to make surprise attacks, and sometimes covertly entering enemy territory for intelligence purposes.
 It was said that Liu won many victories under Dou.